oluwapoloreoyeniji/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script: 8-James_Bond sets the permission to the file: hello as follows:
 - Owner: no permission at all
 - Group: no permission at all
 - Other users: all the permissions
+The script: 9-John_Doe sets the mode of the file hello to: -rwxr-x-wx